Empire Theatre (42nd Street): Site

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
-In the first two decades of the 20th century, eleven venues for Legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
+In the first two decades of the 20th century, eleven venues for legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
 The New Amsterdam, Harris, Liberty, Eltinge (now Empire), and Lew Fields theaters occupied the south side of the street.
-The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now American Airlines), and Victoria theaters, occupied the north side.
+The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now Todd Haimes), and Victoria theaters, occupied the north side.
 These venues were mostly converted to movie theaters by the 1930s, and many of them had been relegated to showing pornography by the 1970s.

 Design

-The Empire Theatre, opened in 1912 as the Eltinge 42nd Street Theatre, was designed by Thomas W. Lamb for the Hungarian-born impresario A. H. Woods.
-It was named for Woods's star, Julian Eltinge, an American stage and film actor who gained fame as a female impersonator, although Eltinge himself never performed there.
+The Empire Theatre, originally the Eltinge 42nd Street Theatre, was designed by Thomas W. Lamb for the Hungarian-born impresario A. H. Woods.
 In the late 1990s, the former auditorium was converted into a lobby and lounge for a 25-screen multiplex operated by AMC Theatres.
 Known as the AMC Empire 25, it was AMC's first theater in New York City.
 The AMC Empire 25 complex was designed by a joint venture between Benjamin Thompson, Beyer Blinder Belle, Gould Evans Goodman, and the Rockwell Group.
 The Empire 25 is part of a larger retail and entertainment complex on the south side of 42nd Street, which covers 335000 ft2.
 The theater itself covers 140000 ft2 and was New York City's largest multiplex movie theater at the time of its construction.